Vrend/HoldMe/README.md

 1. Clone the repository, install the dependencies, and install redis

-2. Create a file named 'config' and fill it out (see section below)
+2. Create a file named "config" and fill it out (see section below)

-3. Run start_redis.sh
+3. Run `start_redis.sh`

 4. Run `python3 app.py`